The Junípero Serra Museum

 Sunday Tours of the Serra Museum:

-Docent led guided tours of the museum and/or grounds of the presidio available with paid admission on Sundays.
-Ask for details at the admission's desk.
+Docent led tours of the museum available with paid admission on Sundays from 12-3 p.m.
+Ask for details about additional tour options at the admissions desk.

 $4 Seniors, Students and Military (I.D. required)